 Born and raised in Shiraz, Iran with relatives in Dezful and Tehran, I had never experienced a desert in Iran until a trip to Yazd in 2017.
 I accepted the invitation to accompany a friend who planned to take a three-day tour of Yazd by bus.
 I anticipated visiting the water museum, walking through the World Heritage city-center and definitely entering the historic zurkhāne.
 I also assumed a night’s stay at the Zein-o-din Caravanserai, but our travel guides had other plans.

 The night our trip was to start, the advertised 30-person trip became a 60 person adventure filling two buses: one for the men and one for the women.
 As we left Shiraz behind, my companions drew their window curtains shut.
 Next a thick curtain was drawn separating the driver and guides from the women on board and popular music started playing full blast accompanied by clapping and quite a bit of dancing in the aisles.
-Our bus became a narrow dance hall on wheels, a chance to take a breather from everyone’s daily blues.
+Our bus became a stage on wheels, a chance to take a breather from everyone’s daily blues.
 The volume didn’t lower until the next morning.
-Once we neared the Yazd city check-point, the music was turned off and the curtains drawn again to show what a law-abiding group we were.
+Once we neared the Yazd city check-point, the music was turned off and the curtains pulled open again.

 The tour had advertised we’d be staying at a hotel in Yazd city, but our buses drove to the outskirts of Mehriz and parked in front of two small guest houses (mehmānkhāne) that would be our lodgings for three nights: one house for the men and another for the women.
 Laying out our bedding each night mattress to mattress was kind of fun, but sharing a single bathroom with 29 other women was an incredible and unforgettable challenge.